The Buckstone House Coach House

 This is accessed through a door (76cms) and has a WC, a shower (70cms door over a lip of 24cms), and hand basin.
 The room is lit by three down-lighters and there is a light and shaver socket over the hand basin.

 The stairs to the first floor, lead from the front door (adjacent to the kitchen) and consist of six steps, a right angle turn to the left and a further seven steps.
 The stairs are lit by a lamp with switches at top and bottom of the stairs.
 The tread of the stairs is wood.
 On the first floor is the living room (including the dining area), and the master bedroom with en-suite bathroom.

 The living room is lit by ten dimmable up-lighters (switches at the top of the stairs and by the bedroom door) and four table lamps.
 The floor is wood with a decorative oriental rug.
-There are two sofas and two additional easy chairs.
+There are two sofas and an additional easy chair.

 There is 32” flat screen television, a DVD system and a Sky Freeview box, giving the ability to watch BBC1, 2, 3 and 4; ITV1, Channel 4 & 5, together with a number of news and other channels, BBC Children’s channels, digital radio stations and other free view channels.
 There is also a mini hi-fi system with DAB digital radio and CD player.
 All have remote controls.

 The dining area has a dining table for four.

 There is additional antique furniture and side tables.